MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 [Microsoft R Client](r-client/what-is-microsoft-r-client.md) continues on as an R-only client for Machine Learning Server and R Server.

-A Python interpreter can also be installed locally along with the custom Python libraries to gain similar functionality on a Windows machine.
+A Python interpreter can also be installed locally along with the custom Python packages to gain similar functionality on a Windows machine.
 [Learn more](install/python-libraries-interpreter.md).